 Hebrew Young Men’s Cemetery

-The Association also in its early years, provided death benefits to its members’ families.
-During the 1930’s, the Association started to form a social community network of its members.
+In its early years, the Association provided death benefits to its members’ families.
+During the 1930’s, the Association formed a social community network of its members.
 Over the years, members would meet on Sunday mornings for breakfast, speakers, and friendship.
 In fact, several members of Beth Shalom attended some of these breakfast social gatherings as small children with their grandparents.

 Unfortunately, over time, the aging and passing of many of the Hebrew Young Men membership caused a drop in active membership.
-In an effort to continue to maintain the original spirit and purpose, the Association formed an alliance with Beth Shalom Congregation of Columbia, Maryland.
+In an effort to continue to maintain the original spirit and purpose, the Association formed an alliance with Beth Shalom.
 While both organizations remain independent, they now share members and volunteer resources for the mutual benefit of each organization.

 Please Note: In addition to the Beth Shalom Hebrew Young Men’s Cemetery, Beth Shalom members also utilize the Columbia Memorial Park Cemetery, located on Route 108 in Clarksville, Maryland.
 The Columbia Memorial Park is a multi-denominational cemetery that has agreed to set aside an area exclusively for those of Jewish faith.